gsimon75/esp8266_gps_unit/README.md

 From the microcontrollers perspective it's just a big static hunk of data that it shall blast through to the browser when it asks for it, and then handle the incoming REST requests.

-Of course, details within details of details, so this part is a bit more complex than this :)
+Of course, details within details of details, so this part is a bit more complex too :)

 The ESP8266 can act as a WiFi AP, a mobile can connect to it, but then its OS (both Android and iOS) starts to complain that "No Internet Access", which is in fact true, but that's normal, so such an error message is just confusing and it's an extra step to have the user click it away.

-Both OSes detect the presence of the "Internet Access" by trying to determine the IP address of certain FQDNs, and if they don't get some IP address for them, then comes the whining about "No Internet Access".
+Both OSes detect the presence of the "Internet Access" by trying to determine the IP address of certain FQDNs and then fetch a web page `/generate_204` from it, and if any of these goes wrong, then comes the whining about "No Internet Access".

-So, we need a DNS server to respond to these queries...
+So, we need a DNS server to respond to these queries first...
 Yes, an RFC1035-compliant DNS server, on that microcontroller.
-No, the SDK doesn't have any such thing, so I had to write one, see `unit/components/dns_server` for the implementation and `unit/component/admin_mode` for how to use it.
+No, the SDK doesn't have any such thing, so I had to write one, see [dns-server](./unit/components/dns_server) for the implementation and
+[admin-mode](./unit/component/admin_mode) for how to use it.

 Then we need an http server.
 Fortunately that's available in the SDK and works just fine out of the box, so that was easy.
 Well, sort of easy.
 The REST payloads are JSON documents, so using the SDK-provided `cJSON` seems obvious ... but it isn't.